grnhse/greenhouse-api-docs/source/includes/gho/_introduction.md

 ## GraphQL

-Greenhouse Onboarding only supports [GraphQL](http://graphql.org/); we do not have a traditional REST API.
-We made the decision to use GraphQL because it allows you to:
+Greenhouse Onboarding supports both [GraphQL](http://graphql.org/) and REST.
+Here's why we initially built GraphQL support:

 * Increase throughput by requesting only the data you are interested in.
 * Use introspection to know precisely what our schema looks like.
 Tools like [GraphiQL](https://github.com/skevy/graphiql-app) will allow you to quickly and easily explore our entire API.
 It even supports autocomplete!
 * Program against an industry-wide standard supported by a variety of tools and organizations.

+If your integration is already built around REST, or that's just what your team knows best, we've got you covered there too.
+Check out the [REST API docs](https://onboarding-api.greenhouse.io/api-docs/index.html) to get started.

 ## General Concepts
 Term | Meaning